matteobenigni/Projects/README.md

-# finalCapstone
+# Projects

-This file provides an overview of some of the completed projects during my studies at HyperionDev Data Science Bootcamp, with a brief description of each folder:
+This file provides an overview of some of the completed projects during my studies at HyperionDev Data Science Bootcamp and more (coming soon..) with a brief description of what's in each folder:

 - Project 1 (finance_calculators.py) involves basic math skills and showcases general Python programming knowledge, allowing users to choose between investment and loan mortgage calculations.